-- -- library or -1: Show data from the library database instead of the files' tags. - --output or -o: Path for an output file.
+- -- library or -1: Show data from the library database instead of the files' tags. - --album or -a: Show data from albums instead of tracks (implies --library). - --output or -o: Path for an output file.
 If not informed, will print the data in the console. - -- append: Appends the data to the file instead of writing. - --format or -f: Specifies the format the data will be exported as.
 If not informed, JSON will be used by default.
 The format options include csv, json, jsonlines and xml.